zackvuldin/Image-Search-Application/README.md

 ## Project Description

 Search and browse a variety of images!
 I want the user to be able to enter in any keyword (Example: Fish) and it will pop up a variety of fish photos!
+Under the image it will have owner credit and download link.
 I'll call it...Vuldin Images!

+---

 ## API Database Potentials, but didn't choose: